7 Luxury London Hotels with Exceptional Dining Experiences

 • Reserve: 8 weeks in advance

-Edition London Fitzrovia: Berners Tavern by Phil Carmichael – For Food Lovers Who Value Presentation
+Edition London Fitzrovia: Berners Tavern by Phil Carmichael

 Phil Carmichael: Theatrical Presentation Meets Sophisticated Contemporary British Cooking

-Food lovers seeking contemporary British cuisine in a visually stunning setting choose Berners Tavern.
+Those seeking contemporary British cuisine in a visually stunning setting choose Berners Tavern.
 The dining room commands immediate attention—gilt-framed paintings cover every wall.
 Unlike purely Instagram-focused venues, the food matches the visual spectacle.
 Phil Carmichael’s roasted Cornish monkfish with curry spices arrives as visual art with sophisticated technique.
 Aged Hereford beef with bone marrow showcases British ingredients with contemporary presentation.

-Wine Selection & Service for Fine Dining
+Wine Selection & Service

-Booking & Pricing for Food Lovers
+Booking & Pricing

 • Berners Tavern dinner: £65-95 per person